daltoniam/SwiftHTTP/README.md

 ## Requirements

-SwiftHTTP requires at least iOS 8/OSX 10.10 or above.
+SwiftHTTP works with iOS 7/OSX 10.9 or above.
+It is recommended to use iOS 8/10.10 for Cocoapods or framework support.

 ## Installation